GenaGrig/hangman-game-python/README.md

 ### 4. The Game

 * Correct guess
-    * Correctly guessed letter is shown in the word instead of uderscore on a correct place
+    * Correctly guessed letter is shown in the word instead of underscore on a correct place
     * Green colored message with correctly guessed letter is shown to player

 When the guess is correct, green string is showing it, saying "Correct!
 Letter (correct guessed letter) is in the word (name of the topic).